MarkMcCaskey/sourcegraph-vim/README.md

 git clone https://github.com/MarkMcCaskey/sourcegraph-vim.git
 ```
 **NOTE**

-If your default shell is Fish add `set shell=/bin/bash` or `set shell=/bin/sh`.
-The Sourcegraph_call_src() function uses the system() function which uses the shell to run src.
-This will cause an error.
+If your default shell is Fish add `set shell=/bin/bash` or `set shell=/bin/sh` to your `.vimrc`.
+Vim will throw an error when trying to run certain commands through fish.

 ## Keybindings